googleinterns/earthengine-community/app-creator/tutorial/index.md

  multiSelectorApp.draw();
 ```

 As you can see above, we created an empty `multiSelectorApp` object and added the apps created in a following step.
 Lastly, let's look at how this code works with the rest of our example from the first 3 sections.
-This includes how we bind actions to buttons on each version and how to load a dataset on each map.
+This includes binding actions to buttons on each version and loading a dataset on each map.

 ```Typescript
 var AppCreator = require('...');